St Oran's Church: Beginnings: 17th century–1769

-Chapel Wynd: 1769–1815
+Castle Wynd: 1769–1815

 At the time of Buchanan's death, plans were already underway to create a permanent Gaelic church.
 In 1766, some prominent Edinburgh citizens, led by burgess William Dickson, issued an appeal to create a formal Gaelic chapel.
 Dickson raised £300 and purchased a plot of land between the Castle and the Grassmarket.
 This was near the White Hart Inn: a favoured meeting place of Highlanders.
 Building commenced in May 1767 and the chapel – a simple T-plan building with seats for 800 – opened in summer 1769.
 The Society in Scotland for Propagating Christian Knowledge was responsible for nominating preachers while the chapel came under the jurisdiction of Old Greyfriars kirk session and was managed a group of twelve deacons.
 As a full Gaelic Bible had not been published by the time the chapel opened, the church's reader was responsible for translating the readings into Gaelic.

 The chapel was the first designated Gaelic-speaking place of worship in lowland Scotland.
 Gaelic chapels in Glasgow (1770); Perth (1781); Dundee (1791); Greenock (1792); Paisley (1793) soon followed.
 A Roman Catholic Gaelic chapel was also established in Edinburgh in 1776 and burnt in anti-Catholic rioting in 1779.
 The first minister was Joseph Robertson, who had assisted Buchanan at College Street.
 A member of Clan Gregor, Robertson re-adopted the surname MacGregor after the clan's legal suppression was ended in 1774.
 During MacGregor's enthusiastic ministry, Edinburgh's Gaelic community became renowned for its probity.
 The poet Duncan Ban MacIntyre was a friend of MacGregor's and a regular worshipper at the chapel.

 As early as 1787, members of the congregation were raising concerns over the state and capacity of the chapel.
 That year, Sir John Macgregor Murray gave £50 for the chapel to be enlarged on the condition that the front pew be reserved for him, his family, and, in their absence, any members of his clan who could not afford to rent a pew.

 In 1807, John McDonald became minister.
 By that year, less than a tenth of the congregation was monolingual in Gaelic.
 McDonald was nevertheless resistant to the introduction of English-language worship.
 McDonald was so popular a minister that, in 1813, his final service was held in the West Kirk, the congregation being too large for the Gaelic Chapel.
 Following McDonald's departure, the congregation introduced an English service to supplement Gaelic worship.